gnyne19/uvdamage_pure/README.md

   groups (4h noUV-specific, 4h-specific, 8h noUV-specific, and 8h-specific).
   The differential-peak analysis is available at both 20 kb/100 windows and 100 kb/100 windows.
 These notebooks pool the final overlap-count column and do not calculate or use RPKM.
-- Differential-peak plots use common y-axis limits across peak groups and damage types so that profile amplitudes can be compared directly: 0.50–1.40% for normalized window damage, -45–45% for relative repair, and 0.65–1.45 for persistence and real/simulated ratio plots.
+See calculations on the "Count-share normalization" section below for further information.

 - Final filtered damage-profile cells were added to the existing 20 kb and 100 kb notebooks.
 They retain 15m/1h/4h/8h for CPD and 15m/30m/1h for 6-4PP while preserving the earlier figures.